One call is currently open for:

 The selection process will include the three following steps.

-1. CALL FOR RESEARCH PROJECTS (from AMU PI’s): OPEN
+1. CALL FOR RESEARCH PROJECTS (from AMU PI’s): CLOSED

 AMU neuroscience research teams are invited to propose a research project in neuroscience for the next 3 years.
 Maximum one research project per team.

 To submit a project, please download the file from: http://neuro-marseille.org/en/phd-program-en/call-for-phd-research-projects/

 Research projects should be sent at the latest on February 23rd, 2018, midnight through the online form:

 Research projects of excellence will be selected by the Integrative and Clinical Neuroscience PhD Program committee and presented on the ICN PhD Program website as well as advertised worldwide by March 1st, 2018.

 The scholarships are open to Master’s graduates from top-ranked non-French universities.

 The candidates will be able to download the necessary documents from March 1st, 2018 on the following website:

 - Choice of research projects to select and rank two of the proposed research projects